origranot/ts-logger/README.md

 - Supports logging at five different levels (:bug: DEBUG, :information_source: INFO,
   :warning: WARN, :exclamation: ERROR, :fire: FATAL).
 - Zero dependencies 🚫
-- Support for custom log transports to extend the functionality of the library. 💬
+- Support for custom log transports and formatters to extend the functionality of the library. 💬
-- Support multiple log transports out of the box. 📦 (Console, UDP, File, JSON)
+- Support multiple log transports out of the box. 📦 (Console, UDP and File)
 - Ability to decorate class methods to log their arguments, return values, and execution time. 📊
 - Option to include timestamps in logs. 🕰️